Afghanistan's future depends on foreign soldiers: U.S. commander

-With the formal security handover to Afghans approaching, intense debate is under way about how many troops the United States and its mainly NATO allies should leave to conduct training, support and counter-terrorism operations.
+With the formal security handover to Afghans closing in, intense debate is underway about how many troops the United States and its mainly NATO allies should leave behind to conduct training, support and counter-terror operations.

 The White House favours about 7,000 U.S. troops, but some in the U.S. military would prefer two or three times as many.